 Parent/Guardian; First and Last Name:

 Child's Name:

+Taaahan'a Nama

 Teacher's Name:

 Please complete the following survey:

-1.What language does your child speak fluer
+1. What language does your child speak fluently y at home?

-2. What is the dominant language spoken at
+2. What is the dominant language spoken at ho me by adults?

-3. How often do you read to your child in yo our native language?
+3. How often do you read to your child in your native language?

-4. How often do you read to your child in Er nglish?
+4. How often do you read to your child in Engl ish?

 Parent Signature Date